TimKroeger13/GeoinformaticsWorksheets/README.md

 Hope it could still help some of you learn.

 I also add the an ANKI File called "ANKI_Geoinformatics.apkg". <br />
 In there are 122 Index cards for learning.
-To use them the ANKI application can be used: <br />
+To use them the ANKI application must be used: <br />
 https://apps.ankiweb.net/  <br />
 I can be used on PC or on a smartphone.